aliqaxix-ui/termux/README.md

 [![Termux library releases at Jitpack](https://jitpack.io/v/termux/termux-app.svg)](https://jitpack.io/#termux/termux-app)

-[Termux](https://termux.com) is an Android terminal application and Linux environment.
+[Termux](https://termux.com) is an Android terminal application & Linux environment.

 Note that this repository is for the app itself (the user interface and the terminal emulation).
 For the packages installable inside the app, see [termux/termux-packages](https://github.com/termux/termux-packages).